faranalytics/streams-logger/README.md

 ## How to Implement a Transform

-A `Transform` is a `Connection` that transforms a message from one form or type to another.
+A `Transform` is a `Connector` that transforms a message from one form or type to another.
 You can see examples of simple transformations in `./src/connections.ts`.

 In this example the `StringToBuffer` `Transform` tranforms a string into a `Buffer` using the given encoding.